 Which Type Of Aftermarket Exhaust To Get For Your Mustang

-Essentially, adding an axle-back system to your Mustang retains everything forward of the mufflers which includes the factory exhaust manifolds, catalytic converter(s), midpipe, and intermediate pipe(s).
+Essentially, adding an axle-back system to your Mustang retains everything that comes before the mufflers, which includes the factory exhaust manifolds, catalytic converter(s), midpipe, and intermediate pipe(s).

 2005-2014 Mustang Owners: Unlike 2015+ owners, an axle-back swap is a relatively easy task for you.
 Once the car is up on ramps or on the lift, simply loosen the clamp connecting the muffler to the intermediate pipe and slide it off the hanger.
 Then, simply slide the new muffler on and tighten the clamp.
 Repeat on the other side and you’re finished!